Taylor-Mesilla Historic Site

 Charles Reynolds bought the Barela Store and home in 1903 and began an extensive refurbishing of the property.
 He completed the remodeling with borrowed money, including a mortgage from Father Juan Grange, the parish priest of nearby San Albino Catholic Church.
 In 1913 Father Grange foreclosed on the mortgage and took over the property.
 Father Grange used the residential area as a rectory and taught catechism to the parish children in the Barela Store.
 When Father Grange died in 1937, he willed the property to Mrs. Perla Alidib, his housekeeper.
 Mrs. Alidib and her mother were refugees from the Mexican Revolution who had come to Mesilla in 1910.
 After inheriting the property Mrs. Alidib operated a mercantile and divided the home into five apartments to supplement her income.
 The Alidib name can be seen on the metal facade of the Reynolds Store.

-A Donation Agreement between the J. Paul and Mary Daniels Taylor and the New Mexico Department of Cultural Affairs was signed in September 2003.
+A Donation Agreement between J. Paul and Mary Daniels Taylor and the New Mexico Department of Cultural Affairs was signed in September of 2003.
 In February 2004, under the authority of the Cultural Properties Act, Section 18-6-6 NMSA 1978, the property was set aside for public use and declared a state monument to be known as the Taylor-Barela-Reynolds-Mesilla State Monument.
 The official dedication of the Monument took place in September 2006.
 Under the terms of the Donation Agreement, J. Paul and Mary Taylor retained a life estate in the property.
 Mary Daniels-Taylor passed away in 2007.
 Mr. Taylor lived in the home until he passed on February 12, 2023.
-Now, New Mexico Historic Sites is working with the Taylor family to prepare the house for public use under the terms of the Donation Agreement.
+Now, New Mexico Historic Sites is preparing the house for public use under the terms of the Donation Agreement.